ikatzarski/scripts/typescript/README.md

 ## Not working

-The TSLint and Prettier do not currently work in VSCode.
-WebStorm picks up the linter and Prettier configuration succesfully.
+TSLint and Prettier do not currently work in VSCode.
+WebStorm picks up the linter and Prettier configuration files succesfully.